izderadicka/audioserve/README.md

 You can also run audioserve behind reverse proxy like nginx or ha-proxy and terminate SSL there (in that case you can compile audioserve without TLS support see compilation without default features below)

+#### Reverse proxy

+Often best way how to deploy audioserve is behind reverse proxy, which terminates TLS/SSL and connects to backend audioserve.
+Reverse proxy can serve also other backend servers on same domain, in this case audioserve server should be determined by URL path prefix - so external address is like https://yourdomain.com/audioserve and it's map to http://local_name_or_ip:3000 (or whatever port you are using).
+Decent proxy can do such mapping, but I've heard about setups (shared seedbox), when this is not possible and URL path prefix is automatically forwarded to backend.
+For that case audioserve has argument `--url-path-prefix`, which contains prefix (without final slash) and audioserve accepts this prefix as root path (in browser you must use it with trailing slash e.g. http://audioserve.domain.com?your/prefix/)

+Another gotcha for reverse proxy might be usage of last [playback position](#sharing-playback-positions-between-clients) feature, which requires websocket connection and some special configuration for that might be needed in reverse proxy.

+You can check some reverse proxy configurations in [reverse_proxy.md](./docs/reverse_proxy.md) (If you have successful configuration of reverse proxy please share via PR).

 Performance
 -----------